 is we have too many unhealthy people in it.

 Having a person wait for one procedure is decreasing their health, their mobility, their odds in recovering.

 Lets get people healthy and keep them away from surgeries.
 Lets get people surgeries so they can move towards being healthy.
 Lets not wait!!!

 We need to invest now!

-I post the following for perspective and not to harm or embarrass any dedicated health care individuals.
-I post this because we need investments in staff.
+I posted the following for perspective and not to harm or embarrass any dedicated health care individuals.
+We need investments in staff.